Rejean-McCormick/Orgo/Documentation/v3/2-orgo-documentation-index.md

 * `metadata.environment` ∈ `ENVIRONMENT`.
 * `metadata.version` matches `^3\.[0-9]+$` for Orgo v3 configs.
 * `metadata.last_updated` is a valid `YYYY-MM-DD` date.
+* `metadata.config_name` is a non-empty string used as a stable identifier for this config.
+* If present, `metadata.organization_id` must either be `"default"` or a valid organization identifier known to the deployment.

 On failure: